GISLab-ELTE/WasteDetection/desktop_app/results/README.md

 This is the working directory of the application.

-The new downloads will be here.
+The results of processes will be here.